skassaei/Smart-Customer-Services-Website/ReadMe.txt

 4) go to payment page (the form is ready) (Parmida)

-4.2) add every thing with a truck ID to the order Table (Alex OR Parmida)
+4.2) add every thing with a truck ID to the order Table (Parmida)

 5) Select, Update pages (Sahar)